who we work with

 OUR SOCIAL IMPACT

-Operating in 11 prisons across the UK, our HMP Academies work with 200 men and women, rehabilitating 36 out of 37 people leaving prison in 2016/17.
-This near 100% success rate compares with the national average of 33%.
+Operating in 11 prisons across the UK, our HMP Academies work with 250men and women, rehabilitating 92 out of 96 prison leavers in 2018/19.
+This less than 5% reoffending rate compares with the national average of around 67%.

-Since its launch in late 2015, our Food Redistribution Centre has distributed 1.5million meals to disadvantaged groups, diverting 400 tonnes of food from landfill in the process.
+Since its launch in late 2015, our Food Redistribution Centre has distributed 3.2million meals to disadvantaged groups, diverting thousands of tonnes of food from landfill in the process.

-Our Residential Charity supported eight men into permanent jobs and their own homes in 2016/17.
+Our Residential Charity supported 27 men into permanent jobs and their own homes between 2015 and 2019.

 These figures save the taxpayer money by relieving pressure on public resources like the judicial system, medical and healthcare services and the benefits system.
 By investing in our training courses your business supports continued savings to the public purse.